Jan 14, 2023

 Sometimes when you click refresh, it can take, you know, a couple of seconds to apply the new theme change.

 But you can see when I did that, we have all of our links one through five, missing before right here.

 Now, what if we wanted to change this navigate link?
 Well, let's go back into that same spot.

 Now, right here.

-It's saying that within this h3 that's associated with these links, that it's going to call the leg file and look for something called footer to navigate.
+It's saying that within this h3 that's associated with these links, it's going to call the log file and look for something called a footer to navigate.